skienzmatishun/rippreport/content/p/bcso-culture/index.md

 ---
-title: "BCSO CULTURE"
+title: BCSO CULTURE
 date: 2025-10-05
-thumbnail: "img/bcso-culture.png"
+thumbnail: img/bcso-culture.png
-summary: "Antony Lowery, Baldwin County’s appointed sheriff has been bragging that the sheriff department has developed, and adopted a culture within the department that has taken years to develop.
+summary: Antony Lowery, Baldwin County’s appointed sheriff has been bragging that the sheriff department has developed, and adopted a culture within the department that has taken years to develop.
 A culture of lies, wrongful incarceration, deadly shootings, investigating themselves and finding themselves innocent 100 percent of the time.
-A culture that involves blanket immunity, no transparency and absolutely no accountability."
+A culture that involves blanket immunity, no transparency and absolutely no accountability.
 tags:
 - Hoss Mack
 - BCSO
 - Anthony Lowery
 - Nodine
 - Murray Lawrence Jr
 - Peyton Little
 - Matt McKenzie
 categories:
 - bcso
 authors:
 - admin
+alttags: "A skull sits atop scales of justice, symbolizing a flawed legal system lacking accountability and transparency within law ..."
 ---
 Antony Lowery, Baldwin County’s “appointed” sheriff has been bragging that the sheriff department has developed, and adopted a culture within the department that has taken years to develop.

 A culture of lies, wrongful incarceration, deadly shootings, investigating themselves and finding themselves innocent 100 percent of the time.
 A culture that involves blanket immunity, no transparency and absolutely no accountability.